we-taper/we-taper.github.io/pelican/content/English Word of the Day.rst

-﻿English Word of the Day
+English Word of the Day
 =================================

 :date: 2014-03-02